 In fact, there are a ton of great courses out there that are definitely worth looking into.
 Just make sure you’ve got the time and money to commit to taking them.

 This step is really important if you want to start a side hustle or an online business.

 I had absolutely no tribe at all when I first began hustling as a VA.
-And I don’t really have one as a freelancer either.
-I’ve made connections with some great editors over the past few years, but very few other writers.
+And I didn’t really have one as a freelancer either.

 When I decided to try my hand at blogging, I knew I had a LOT to learn.
 So I started joining Facebook groups for boss moms and mompreneurs.

 At first, I just lurked, checking out what other people were posting.

 I’m a major introvert and talking to people is not my best skill.
 (Which is why I’m a writer 🙂 ).

 Then I started posting links to my blog on promo days.